railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 ``openerp_ch02``\   database so far the Home page is the Main Menu.
 But in general each user of the system is presented with a dashboard that's designed to show performance indicators and urgent documents that are most useful to someone of the user's position in the company.
-You'll see how to assign dashboards to different users in a much later chapter, :ref:`ch-config`.
+You'll see how to assign dashboards to different users in a later chapter, :ref:`ch-config`.

 .. index::
    single: TimeZone